 The two widely popular customer experience metrics are Customer Satisfaction (CSAT) and Net Promoter Score (NPS).

-CSAT is performance indicator for customer satisfaction typically rated on a 5 point scale ranging from ‘Highly satisfied’ to ‘Least Satisfied’.
+CSAT is a performance indicator for customer satisfaction.
+It is typically rated on a 5 point scale ranging from ‘Highly satisfied’ to ‘Least Satisfied’.

 But most of the companies use either CSAT or NPS.
 And this is where they go wrong.

-Ergo, to get an accurate and actionable results, you need to use the suitable CX metric for each purpose and at different customer journey to leverage customer experience.
+Ergo, to get accurate and actionable results, you need to use the suitable CX metric for each purpose and at different customer journeys to leveraging customer experience.

 Don’t think for a second that your customers would spend time on a process that will benefit your company.
-If they are asked to feedback, they will do it in the minimal time.
+If they are asked for feedback, they will do it in a minimal time.
 Or not do it at all.

 That’s why most of the companies only survey for feedback once a product is sold.

-At Troop Messenger we follow a similar approach for enhancing our CX.
-We’ve been working extensively to exceed our clients expectations and meet their office communication and collaboration requirement through Troop Messenger.
-We constantly analyze what our customers need through seeking feedback at the optimal time.
+At Troop Messenger, we follow a similar approach for enhancing our CX.
+We’ve been working extensively to exceed our clients’ expectations and meet their office communication and collaboration requirements through Troop Messenger.
+We constantly analyze what our customers need by seeking feedback at the optimal time.

-Once our customer ends-up using Troop Messenger as the 30-day free-trial package, our analysts encourage them to take their time for a two-minute survey, and they assess their CX through NPS.
-For us, the optimal time is ‘post the free trial period’ since by this time, our users have used the product thoroughly and they know the features and functionalities all around.
+The customers have to ends-up using Troop Messenger as the 30-day free-trial package.
+Once they do this, our analysts encourage them to take their time for a two-minute survey.
+The analysts then use these surveys to assess their CX through NPS.
+For us, the optimal time is ‘post the free trial period’.
+Since by this time, our users have used the product thoroughly and they know the features and functionalities all around.
 They can be the best judge.

 The process of enhancing your customer experience and product usability would most likely be longer than one sprint.
-It may even take a few quarters to implement the necessary changes and then more time for customers to see a significant improvement.
+It may even take a few quarters to implement the necessary changes.
+And then after that, more time for customers to see a significant improvement.